Kiu82012/E-Commerce/README.md

 # E-Commerce
 A E-Commerce website.
 ## Project Overview
 A full-stack e-commerce website showcasing my development skills.
-The platform allows users to browse products, with additional features for registered users like shopping cart functionality and payment processing.
+The platform allows users to browse products, with additional features for registered users like shopping cart functionality order tracking and posting products.

 ## Tech Stack